Zendeni/winc_css_project/README.md

 - **Search Functionality**: Easily search for recipes by typing in keywords in the search bar.
 - **Dark Mode**: Toggle between light and dark modes for different viewing preferences.
-- **Responsive Design**: Designed with a mobile-first approach, ensuring compatibility across various devices.
+- **Responsive Design**: Designed with a mobile-first approach, and media queries, ensuring compatibility across various devices.

 ## Technologies Used